mnul/homelab/README.md

 > This Repo is to be used with Ansible and Semaphore
 > use at your own risk :wink:

-> [!TIP]
-> Helpful advice for doing things better or more easily.
-> I don't know why the callouts are not working.
-It is according to GitHub spec.

 ### ToDos
 - [ ] Start with test-server
 - [ ] Migrate currently running servers to the repo